manuelamc14/web-scraping-challenge/README.md

 * Splinter
 * Requests

+## Instructions

+* app.py : It sets up the connection between the local host and MongoDB.
+* scrape_mars.py: Run the app and open your local sever at http://127.0.0.1:5000/ to access to the app.

 ## Description

 This project aims to create a Flask application connected to a MongoDB, which includes information about the mission to Mars.
 The information stored in the database is scraped every time the application is run, allowing it to have the most updated information.